How To Create a Pitch Deck (With Template and Examples)

 Where there’s a problem, there’s a solution.
 In this section, you want to highlight the features of your product or service and show how it works.
 This requires knowing your market and how where the value of your product fits into this market.
 How do you plan to solve the problem you’ve outlined?
 Is there already a solution to the problem?
 Or is the problem that the existing solutions are not good enough?

-Utilize the SWOT analysis for both your product and your competitors to get a broader look at the market and where your solution fits in.
+Utilize the SWOT analysis for both your product and your competitors to get a broader look at the market and where your solution fits in (Learn how to do a SWOT analysis).
 Diving into your competitors will help you outline why alternative solutions fail and how you can eliminate these failures.
 Once you identify the important factors that define your unique value proposition, you can highlight these benefits to investors.
 Remember, your idea may sound innovative but feasibility is the most important factor.
 Higher feasibility will result in higher interest of investors.

 3. Value Proposition